sirPinwheel/Stitch/README.md

     python3 tccli.py [option 1] <arg 1> [option 2] <arg 2>...
     ./tccli.py [option 1] <arg 1> [option 2] <arg 2>...

+    If "--config <file>" is not provided the script will look for configuration file in this order in following locations:

+    UNIX:                       WINDOWS:
+    1) ~/.config/tccli/config   1) Not yet supported
+    2) ~/.tcclirc               2) Not yet supported

-    To quit chat simply type in !exit or !quit
+    Those will also be overridden by arguments passed while launching the script To quit chat simply type in !exit or !quit

 options: